 The Specialty Crop Research Initiative (SCRI), administered by the National Institute of Food and Agriculture (NIFA), was established by the 2008 Farm Bill to address the critical needs of the specialty crop industry by awarding grants to support research and extension that address key challenges of national, regional, and multi-state importance in sustaining all components of food and agriculture, including conventional and organic food production systems.
 The 2014 Farm Act expands SCRI and provides for mandatory funding to avoid research disruptions.

 USDA's Risk Management Agency administers crop insurance policies for many crops, including an increasing number of vegetables and pulses.
 Many vegetable and pulse policies have been created since the late 1990s, and can vary by State.
 Policies may cover a single commodity, regardless of its end use, or alternatively, may provide separate coverage for fresh and processing markets for crops like beans, sweet corn, and tomatoes.
-Under the 2014 Farm Bill, a Whole-Farm Revenue Protection pilot program offers coverage for all commodities on a farm, including specialty crops and organic commodities, under one insurance policy.
+Under the 2018 Farm Bill, a Whole-Farm Revenue Protection program offers coverage for all commodities on a farm, including specialty crops and organic commodities, under one insurance policy.

 Federal crop insurance is purchased before the growing season and provides an indemnity payment if the farmer's actual yield falls below a predetermined guarantee.
 Private insurance companies sell and service the policies.
 Although crop insurance is not free to growers, the government subsidizes a significant portion of the insurance premium.